This entry is trivia, which is cool and all, but not a trope. On a work, it goes on the Trivia tab.

 Mae Whitman has done this twice with Katara from Avatar The Last Airbender.
 According to her, Katara got her First Kiss from Jet, and Aang and Katara did kiss in the "Cave of Two Lovers" episode when the lights went down.

 St. Paul is the Trope Namer, and there's a lot of debate about whether his opinions, particularly those about women, reflect those of Jesus, considering that St. Paul never met Jesus (aside from a vision) and did not meet any of the original apostles until quite far into his career, and in fact started his career as a persecutor of Christians.
+At any rate, the Christian community of his time, some of whom knew Jesus, did accept his writings.

 Then there are the founders and significant figures of all the other of the numerous sects and offshoots of the Catholic, Protestant, and Orthodox groups, as well as the sects and offshoots that don't identify with the three larger classifications.